Kevin Kraus

-Kevin Kraus (born 12 August 1992) is a German professional footballer who plays for 2.
-Bundesliga side 1.
-FC Kaiserslautern as a centre back.
+Kevin Kraus (born 12 August 1992) is a German professional footballer who plays as a centre back.

 Career

 Kraus passed through the youth teams of Eintracht Frankfurt and in 2011 got a roster spot in the senior team, making his debut against Hannover on 16 January 2011.

 On 13 May 2014, he signed a two-year contract with 1.
 FC Heidenheim.